kevinpt/vhdl-extras/doc/index.rst

   Reading <VHDL-extras base>/modelsim.map
   "test" maps to directory <VHDL-extras base>/build/lib/test.
   "extras" maps to directory <VHDL-extras base>/vhdl-extras/build/lib/extras.
+  "test_2008" maps to directory <VHDL-extras base>/vhdl-extras/build/lib/test_2008.
+  "extras_2008" maps to directory <VHDL-extras base>/vhdl-extras/build/lib/extras_2008.

-You should see a mapping for the "extras" library.
+You should see a mapping for the "extras" and "extras_2008" libraries.

 After that is complete, start the build process by running GNU make: